MSc by research in Mathematical Physics

 For further details on the research specialisms within the Department please visit: https://www.maynoothuniversity.ie/mathematical-physics/our-research

 Typically the MSc by research takes two years and the student must write a thesis under the supervision of a member of the academic staff.
+Prospective students should contact potential supervisors to discuss possible research projects before submitting an application.
 In addition students must take a minimum of 10 credits in taught modules (at least 5 in generic/transferable modules and at least 5 in subject specific/advanced specialist modules) from the Structured PhD programme.

 Online application only http://www.pac.ie/maynoothuniversity

 MHQ06 MSc Full-time

 The following information should be forwarded to PAC, 1 Courthouse Square, Galway or uploaded to your online application form: